menu

 Housing costs in Longbranch are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Longbranch is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Longbranch is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Longbranch is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Longbranch is a very ethnically-diverse town.
+Longbranch is a somewhat ethnically-diverse town.
 The people who call Longbranch home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Longbranch residents report their race to be White, followed by Asian.
-Important ancestries of people in Longbranch include German, Irish, English, Swedish, and Italian.
+The greatest number of Longbranch residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Longbranch include German, English, Irish, European, and Croatian.

 The most common language spoken in Longbranch is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and French.

 Real Estate in Popular Longbranch Neighborhoods